kazoo-cs/Object-Oriented-Programming/note01.md

         self.breed = breed
         self.weight = weight

-    def eat(self): #This is the pair that proves overriding return f'{self.name} is now full'
+    def eat(self): #Second method called 'eat' in a different class.
+This is an override. return f'{self.name} is now full'
 ```
 ## Inheritance